 3. It’s a Good Source of Antioxidants

 You can thank the dandelion’s bitter taste for its antioxidant properties.
-If you can get used to more bitter foods (and less sugary ones), then your detox pathways that operate in your liver will thank you with better health!
+If you can get used to more bitter foods (and less sugary ones), then your detox pathways that operate in your liver will thank you for better health!
 If dandelions are too bitter for your palate at first, pair them with something sweet, or add salt, vinegar or goat cheese to them.

 These bitter compounds can neutralize free radicals and help improve the functioning of your immune system.
 Antioxidants also operate as a blood cleanser that strains and filters out the toxins in your blood, and they reduce your risk of developing diseases and showing signs of aging on your skin.

 4. It Can Aid in Weight Loss

 Though the facts are still forthcoming, there is evidence today that consuming dandelions can support WEIGHT LOSS by improving your fat-burning rate and metabolism, and simultaneously reducing fat absorption.
 This was seen in a STUDY of mice that showed that eating dandelions led to weight loss, thanks to the presence of chlorogenic acid, a compound known for lowering fat storage hormones, so you store less body weight.
 That’s how coffee works too; chlorogenic acid in coffee is a fat burner!
 Coffee has more than dandelions though.

 The role of correlation versus causation is still not well understood here, so you might not experience the same results as these studies showed.

 5. It Fights Inflammation